unbit/uwsgi-docs/Options.rst

 ``parser``: uwsgi_opt_add_string_list

-if no xslt stylesheet file can be found, use the specified one
+``help``: if no xslt stylesheet file can be found, use the specified one

 xslt-content-type
 *****************